New federal guidance has been released which offers details on what qualifies as competitive integrated employment for people with disabilities.

 Group settings like janitorial or landscaping crews may also be considered competitive integrated employment if they meet the requirements outlined.
 However, positions through the AbilityOne Program and other situations where individuals with disabilities are hired to “comply with a direct labor-hour ratio of individuals with disabilities required by federal law” likely would not qualify.

 People with disabilities do not have to choose competitive integrated employment, the Education Department said, but that is the only route supported by the vocational rehabilitation program.

-As an organisation comprising of 86% disabled people, Direct Access welcomes this news as it is yet another small victory towards bringing visibility, respect, and normalisation of disability employment in our society.
+As an organization comprised of mostly disabled people, Direct Access welcomes this news as it is yet another small victory towards bringing visibility, respect, and normalization of disability employment in our society.